TaherAbbasi/redlightmanager/README.md

 # redlightmanager

-A package for adding persian text to images.
+A package for managaing redlight cameras including Tattile.

 ## Authors